Event Overview

 • Closing the performance gap between design and operation

-• Low-carbon heat integration in complex buildings
+• Alignment with evolving EPC Reform and delivery risk: Low-carbon heat integration in complex buildings

 • Modern methods of construction and retrofit at scale